BOYS24’s Hwayoung Said Kpop Fans Have Stinky Breath And They Hit Back With Memes

 — ☉ (@mochimingyu) November 30, 2016

-As Koreaboo notes, BOYS24 was created to be the male version of I.O.I and were formed via CJ E&M’s reality show, Produce 101.
+As Koreaboo notes, BOYS24 was created to be the male version of I.O.I and was formed via CJ E&M’s reality show, Produce 101.
 The group is divided into units and Hwayoung is in the Sky Unit.
-Hwayoung actually started his kpop idol journey as a trainee with SM Entertainment but left the company a short time after he joined.
+Hwayoung actually started his Kpop idol journey as a trainee with SM Entertainment but left the company a short time after he joined.

 [Featured Image by Jean Chung/Getty Images]